jyksnw/install-jdk/README.md

 # Installs a Corretto build of Java 17 JDK.
 Defualt vendor is Adoptium

 jdk.install('17', vendor='Corretto', path='/usr/local/jdk')
-# Installs a Corretto build of Java 17 JDK.
-Defualt vendor is Adoptium
+# Installs a Corretto build of Java 17 JDK into /usr/local/jdk
 ```

 The library also has a `get_download_url` function that returns the URL for the given version, it takes the following parameters: